Gdalik/EarQuiz_website/_posts/frequencies_help/2023-05-16-application-data-settings.md

 I tried to make the program store all its data and settings in one place, without leaving a lot of scattered garbage on disk or in registry (on Windows).
 On macOS, the (parent) data/settings directory is *Library/Application Support/EarQuiz/Frequencies* under current system's user folder.
 On Windows, it is located in *EarQuiz/Frequencies* folder under the current user's *Application Data* folder.
+And the path on Linux is *.config/EarQuiz/Frequencies* in a user's home directory.
 Therefore, by manually removing it or some parts of it, you can reset the corresponding settings to defaults.
 Moreover, automatic clean-up of all the application data during the uninstallation process (which is often not desirable) becomes unnecessary.

 The *config.ini* file contains the program settings and states, including checked/unchecked options, windows'/panels' sizes, placements and